 I keep my background job workers very thin, just like controllers.
 It’s my belief that workers shouldn’t do things, they should only call things.
 Background job workers are a mechanical device, not a code organization device.

 Being “the Rails testing guy”, I of course write a lot of tests.
-I use RSpec just to swim with the current.
+I use RSpec not because I necessarily think it’s the best testing framework from a technical perspective but rather just to swim with the current.
 I practice TDD a lot of the time but not all the time.
 Most of my tests are model specs and system specs.

 Since service objects are apparently so popular these days, I feel compelled to mention that I don’t use service objects.
 Instead, I use regular old OOP.
 What a lot of people might model as procedural service object code, I model as declarative objects.
 I write more about this here.